Day 12 - Joplin MO to St. Louis MO (Updated 6/16)

 This is the view on one of the main roads in Joplin at 9:30AM on Saturday May 26th.
 Where is everyone?
 Maybe they're sleeping in due to the Memorial Day holiday.

 Joplin was devastated by a tornado in 2011.
 It killed 158 people and injured hundreds of others.
-During the recovery the butterfly became
+During the recovery the butterfly became a symbol of the hopeful spirit and transformation of the town and inspired the following mural.

 While we were looking at the butterfly mural, Ginny noticed a butterfly fluttering around us.
 It set down at our feet.
 A nice surprise.